JakeSteam/blog-personal/_drafts/2023-06-05-analysing-netflix-viewing-history.md

 ---
-title: "Analysing your Netflix viewing history: How much have you watched, when?"
+title: "Analysing your Netflix viewing history: How much have you watched, when, and how?"
 author: Jake Lee
 layout: post
-image: /assets/images/2023/
+image: /assets/images/2023/netflix-banner.jpg
 tags:
     - Netflix
     - Analysis
     - Data
 ---

-With Netflix's recent changes to account sharing, I was curious how my (shared!) account had been used over the last 10 years.
-To do this, I made a spreadsheet, and you can analyse your viewing history easily too!
+With Netflix's [recent changes to account sharing](https://www.bbc.co.uk/news/business-65691127), I was curious how my (shared!) account had been used over the last 10 years.
+To do this, I made a spreadsheet, and you can analyse your viewing history with it easily too!

 All of the calculations used in this post [are available in a spreadsheet](https://docs.google.com/spreadsheets/d/1rmQ0BNOr5BrFJQpvTdse7nj_KpFwYDPKW4cmg_3TLXQ/edit?usp=sharing), feel free to look at how the data is calculated.
 There's also more information [on the formulas](#technical) later on.

-Additionally, I've also provided guides previously on how to analyse your data from [Twitch](https://jakelee.co.uk/analysing-my-twitch-data/), [Amazon](https://jakelee.co.uk/analysing-my-amazon-purchases/), [Google Play](https://jakelee.co.uk/analysing-my-google-play-purchase-history/), [YouTube](https://jakelee.co.uk/analysing-my-youtube-subscriptions/), [Kindle](https://jakelee.co.uk/analysing-5-years-of-amazon-kindle-reading/), and [Goodreads](https://jakelee.co.uk/analysing-my-goodreads-book-history/)!
+Additionally, I've previously provided guides on how to analyse your data from [Twitch](https://jakelee.co.uk/analysing-my-twitch-data/), [Amazon](https://jakelee.co.uk/analysing-my-amazon-purchases/), [Google Play](https://jakelee.co.uk/analysing-my-google-play-purchase-history/), [YouTube](https://jakelee.co.uk/analysing-my-youtube-subscriptions/), [Kindle](https://jakelee.co.uk/analysing-5-years-of-amazon-kindle-reading/), and [Goodreads](https://jakelee.co.uk/analysing-my-goodreads-book-history/)!

 ## Getting your data